GK-Hynes/freeCodeCamp-Algorithms/README.md

 - Reverse a String
 - Factorialize a Number
 - Find the Longest Word in a String
-- Title Case a Sentence
 - Return the Largest Numbers in Arrays
 - Confirm the Ending
 - Repeat a String
 - Truncate a String
 - Finders Keepers
 - Boo Who
-- Chunky Monkey
-- Slasher Flick
-- Mutations
+- Title Case a Sentence
 - Slice and Splice
 - Falsy Bouncer
 - Where Do I Belong?
+- Mutations
+- Chunky Monkey

 ## Intermediate Algorithms